FP4. Frequently Asked Questions (FAQ)

 Q: Is the FP4 core module for sale?

-If you have a broken core module, please let our Customer Service team know.
+If you have a broken core module, please let our Customer Support team know.
 We will arrange to send your device to our Service center to replace the core module safely and responsibly.

 Q: Does it have 5G?